There will be a Information Evening in Limerick in March. Members will be notified.

-The next Seminar is scheduled for Cork in January 2018.
+There is a Seminar is scheduled for Dublin in February 2018.
 Members will be notified.

 AGM Held in Red Cow Hotel